 You are ready to say cheers in Spanish-speaking countries!
 Now you can toast as locals do!
 Having these phrases in your vocabulary will help you feel closer to the country’s culture that you are visiting and enjoy their drinking traditions even more. ¡Buen viaje!
 (Good trip!)

-Learning languages doesn't have to be a tedious and challenging task.
+Learning languages doesn’t have to be a tedious and challenging task.
 Instead, it can be a relaxing and fun moment in your day.
-By practicing Spanish words, grammar, and pronunciation for at least 10 or 15 minutes a day, you will already progress toward your goals to become fluent in the language.
-With Ling App, learn about both language and culture, anytime and anywhere with the most engaging and fun quizzes and lessons.
+By practicing Spanish words, grammar, and pronunciation for at least 10 or 15 minutes a day, you will already progress toward your goal of becoming fluent in the language.
+With the Ling app, you’ll learn about both language and culture anytime and anywhere with the most engaging and fun quizzes and lessons.